decred/decred-seeder/README.md

 ### Usage

-Assuming you want to run a DNS seed on dnsseed.example.com, you will need an authorative NS record in example.com's domain record, pointing to for example vps.example.com:
+Assuming you want to run a DNS seed on dnsseed.example.com, you will need an authoritative NS record in example.com's domain record, pointing to for example vps.example.com:

     $ dig -t NS dnsseed.example.com